fbef0102/Game-Private_Plugin/L4D_插件/Witch_女巫/l4d_witch_target_forever/readme.md

 	* If Player A startles witch, player A is her initial target
 		* If player B blocks her way, witch will incap/kill player B and then proceed to chase player A.
 		* If player C ignites or biles her, witch will incap/kill player C and then proceed to chase player A.
+		* Once witch incap/kill player A (her initial target), the witch is free to go
 </details>

 * Require | 必要安裝